espocrm/documentation/development/custom-field-type.md

 - `/client/src/views/fields` - views;
 - `/client/res/templates/fields` - templates.

-Then you need to run rebuild at the administration panel.
+Then you need to clear cache at the administration panel.